hchsiao/aosoc/README.md

 | zero-riscy | [pulp-platform](https://github.com/pulp-platform) | A low-footprint RISC-V (RV32IMC) core |
 | zero-buggy | [hchsiao](https://github.com/hchsiao/) | RISC-V compatible debug module (debug transfer module) written for zero-riscy |

 **Note to zero-buggy**: At the moment this project started, the debug module in zero-riscy is OpenRISC 1200 compatible (adv_debugsys from opencores.org).
-Also, the spec of RISC-V debug module was just a draft that time

 ### Architecture
 For coarse-graied architecture, see [src/top.sv](src/top.sv) for how highest-level blocks are composed.